-- Presentation of Financial Statements -Amendment to IAS 1 - (effective 1 January 2023) - Classification of Liabilities as Current or Non-current: Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current. - · Provisions, Contingent Liabilities and Contingent Assets - IAS37 - (effective 1 January 2022) - Onerous Contracts-Cost of Fulfilling a Contract: The amendments specify which costs should be included in an entity's assessment whether a contract will be loss-making. - Conceptual Framework for Financial Reporting - Amendments to IFRS3 -(effective 1 January 2022) which update a reference to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations. - Presentation of Financial Statements - Amendment to IAS 1 - (effective date 1 January 2023) The amendments require companies to disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the Standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material. - · Accounting Policies, Changing in Accounting Estimates and Errors -Amendments to IAS 8.
+- Presentation of Financial Statements

+Amendment to IAS 1 (effective

+1 January 2024) Classification of

+Liabilities as Current or Non-current:

+Narrow-scope amendments to IAS 1 to

+clarify how to classify debt and other

+liabilities as current or non-current.

+- Presentation of Financial Statements -

+Amendment to IAS 1 (effective date

+1 January 2023).
+The amendments

+require companies to disclose their

+material accounting policy information

+rather than their significant accounting

+policies, with additional guidance added

+to the Standard to explain how an entity

+can identify material accounting policy

+information with examples of when

+accounting policy information is likely

+to be material.

+- Accounting Policies, Changing in Accounting Estimates and Errors -Amendments to IAS 8.
 (Effective date 1 January 2023) The amendments clarify how companies should distinguish changes in accounting policies from changes in accounting estimates, by replacing the definition of a change in accounting estimates with a new definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
-The requirements for recognising the effect of change in accounting prospectively remain unchanged. - Income taxes Amendment to IAS 12 -(effective date - 1 January 2023).
+The requirements for recognising the effect of change in accounting prospectively remain unchanged. - Income taxes Amendment to IAS 12 (effective date 1 January 2023).
 The amendment clarifies whether the initial recognition exemption applies to certain transactions that result in both an asset and a liability being recognised simultaneously (e.g. a lease in the scope of IFRS 16).
-The amendments introduce an additional criterion for the initial recognition exemption under IAS 12.15, whereby the exemption does not apply to the initial recognition of an asset or liability which at the time of the transaction, gives rise to equal taxable and deductible temporary differences.
+The amendments introduce an additional criterion for the initial recognition exemption under IAS 12.15, whereby the exemption does not apply to the initial recognition of an asset or liability which at the time of the transaction, gives rise to equal taxable and deductible temporary differences. - IAS 1 Presentation of Financial Statements - (Amendment - Non-current liabilities with Covenants) - (effective date - 1 January 2023).
+If new external borrowings were entered into which has covenants attached to it, the amendment clarifies that only covenants with which an entity is required to comply on or before the reporting date affect the classification of a liability as current or non-current, with additional guidance to explain how an entity should disclose information in the notes to understand the risk that non-current liabilities with covenants could become repayable within twelve months.